rahulgopinath/rahulgopinath.github.io/_posts/2021-02-22-error-correcting-earley-parser.markdown

 * $E_a \rightarrow H a$
 * $E_a \rightarrow \epsilon$

-Now, for each such *correction*, we add one penalty.
+For each such *correction*, we add one penalty.
 In essence, the following general correction rules get one penalty if they are used.

 * `{$.+} -> {$.+} .`